-When the optical fiber itself forms the sensor element and, in addition, is used for transmitting measurement data, we speak of an intrinsic, fiber-optic sensor.
+When the optical fiber itself forms the sensor element and is used for transmitting measurement data, we refer to an intrinsic, fiber-optic sensor.

-In specific applications, fiber Bragg grating-based strain gages are superior to their electrical equivalents.
-HBM has completed its range of electrical and optical strain gages with the OptiMet by HBM™ system of fiber-optic components with and without integrated Bragg grating measurement function.
+In specific applications, fiber Bragg grating-based strain gauges are superior to their electrical equivalents.
+HBM has completed its range of electrical and optical strain gauges with the OptiMet by HBM™ system of fiber-optic components with and without integrated Bragg grating measurement function.

 - OptiMet-OMF (optical fiber with Bragg gratings):

 OptiMet-OMF is a singlemode optical fiber.
 By default, it has 13 fiber Bragg gratings and allows fiber optic strain measurement with a defined gauge factor.
 Bending radii up to 2.5 mm are possible.
 OptiMet-OMF is optimally suited for use in laboratory applications.

 - OptiMet-PKF (optical fiber with Bragg gratings and rugged coating):